oVirt/ovirt-site/source/vdsm/on-debian.html.md

 # VDSM on Debian

 The aim is to have VDSM 4.17 on Debian.
 Here we have a patch for the packaging work. <http://gerrit.ovirt.org/#/c/37737/> I'm trying to get successfully results on each unit test.
+Currently VDSM is just running on Fedora/RHEL/Centos and derivates.
+No positive feedback on other distribution till today.

 ### Dependency Packages

-*   python-cpopen
+*   python-cpopen - Creates a subprocess in simpler safer manner
+    -   Currently not available in Debian
+    -   Here we have a patch to package it for Debian <http://gerrit.ovirt.org/#/c/37926/>
+    -   Here the corresponding ITP <https://www.mail-archive.com/debian-bugs-dist@lists.debian.org/msg1302660.html>
-*   python-pthreading
+*   python-pthreading - Reimplement threading.Lock, RLock and Condition with libpthr
+    -   Currently not available in Debian
+    -   Here we have a patch to package it for Debian <http://gerrit.ovirt.org/#/c/37916/>
+    -   Here the corresponding ITP <https://www.mail-archive.com/debian-bugs-dist@lists.debian.org/msg1302710.html>
-*   python-ioprocess
+*   python-ioprocess - Slave process for safe IO on linux

 ### Open Issue

 VDSM is relaying on a custom release of M2Crypto python libraries.
 M2Crypto is an OpenSSL wrapper.
-Upstream release
+Upstream release of M2Crypto is available here:

+### TODO

+*   Successfully pass each unit test on Debian
+*   Add CI jobs to keep it nigtly-builded
+*   start testing activities of hosts

 # Existing Efforts